Surrender and Return Policies

 Surrender Policy

-Surrender is by appointment only, we cannot accept walk-in or day-of surrenders
+Surrender is by appointment only and we cannot accept walk-in or day-of surrenders.
+Surrendering an animal should be a last resort for pet owners.

-People wishing to surrender their dog or cat may have to wait until space is available.
-Behavioural assessment prior to intake of surrendered dogs may be required.
+People wishing to surrender their dog or cat must wait until space is available, and you will be placed on a waitlist.
+Wait times may be longer than usual as we are currently operating at/over capacity.
+We are unable to accommodate emergency surrenders at this time.
+Behavioural assessment prior to intake of surrendered dogs will be required.
 As we are a limited admission Centre, we cannot take dangerous dogs.

 It is the policy of the Bow Valley SPCA to care for orphaned cats and dogs in the Bow Valley until suitable permanent homes can be found.
 The Bow Valley SPCA believes that all life is valuable and that all animals are worthy of having their needs met.
 It is a privilege to own a pet and a lifelong responsibility.
 If a person can no longer properly honour their commitment to their pet and feels the need to surrender him/her to the Bow Valley SPCA it should be because all other options have been exhausted.